 - My exes are all crazy bitches.
-(Same narc asked at the end of the relationship: “Is it okay to still visit for sex after our divorce?”)
+(The same narc asked at the end of the relationship: “Is it okay to still visit for sex after our divorce?”)

-- Your mother/sister/father/brother are messed up!
+- Your mother/sister/father/brother is messed up!
 I hid out in the other room while they were here because they gave me a bad vibe.

 - How dare you put your kids before me?